Leading figures from the cultural sector, joined us for a FREE online series of talks and discussions from the 18th-20th August 2020.

 What Role do Communities Play in Today’s Festivals?

 From rainbows to nationwide clapping for key workers, COVID-19 has challenged and changed our understanding of community.
-Hear leading figures explore the evolving relationship between communities and festivals from policy, artistic and academic perspectives.
-With Helen Marriage, Director of Artichoke; Rebecca Blackman, Arts Council National Director for Engagement and Audiences and Area Director for the Midlands plus Dr Steven Millington, Manchester Metropolitan University, Institute of Place Management.
+Hear from leading figures who joined Severn Arts to explore the evolving relationship between communities and festivals from policy, artistic and academic perspectives.
+With Helen Marriage, Director of Artichoke; Rebecca Blackman, Arts Council National Director for Engagement and Audiences and Director for the Midlands based in Nottingham’ plus Dr Steven Millington, Manchester Metropolitan University, Institute of Place Management.

 The Future Role of Festivals in Community Engagement, Place-Making and Regeneration

 Our panel discussion explored what the future will look like for festivals, and their relationships with their local communities; how will this change as a result of COVID?
 Our panel discussion in response to the Keynote speeches includes: Andrew Loretto, Hat Fair Director & freelance theatre maker; Maggie Clarke, Director of XTRAX; Paul Bristow, Arts Council National Director of Strategic Partnerships plus our very own David Edmunds, Festivals Director at Severn Arts.

 Reflections from Early-Career Producers

 A discussion with 4 early-career producers: Maria-Magdalena Mineva, Martha Henley, Owen Harper and Melissa Boyle on their reflections from the 3 days and their hopes for the future in terms of festivals and communities as a result of attending Tomorrow, Today.